4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops |Comfort Level: Mid-range

-Day 10: Birding along the Kirumia River Trail
+Day 10: The Kirumia River Trail and Kibale Bound

 Other species include Northern red-chested Owlet, Western bronze-napped Pigeon, Black-collared Lovebird, Zenker’s honeyguide, White-throated Blue swallow, Bate’s nightjar, Yellow-throated Cuckoo, and Orange-tufted Sunbird.